-Vice President, Connected Health
+Vice President, Public Health Systems

 Since joining Altarum in 2003 as a senior software engineer, Rick has managed the development of highly technical health care software systems that support disease reporting, syndromic surveillance, public health registries, and applications for clinical decision support.
 Clients include multiple agencies within the Michigan Department of Health and Human Services (MDHHS), the National Network of Depression Centers (NNDC), the Navy’s Bureau of Medicine and Surgery (BUMED), the Centers for Disease Control and Prevention (CDC), and the Health Resources and Services Administration (HRSA), among others.